SarahZimmermann-Schmutzler/v-server-setup/README.md

 > `i: The command explicitly disables public key authentication and attempts to use password authentication instead.
 However, if the server is configured to only accept public keys, authentication will fail.`

 ### Alias the SSH connection
 If you're thinking: `Oh no the command to login to my VM is soooo hard to remember!`, than there are good news.
-The savior is called shell alias.
+The savior is called **shell alias**.
 A shell alias is an abbreviation or alternative name for a longer command or sequence of commands in the shell.
 Aliases help commonly used commands run more efficiently and quickly by associating them with shorter or easier-to-remember names.

 #### Procedure
-1. Have a look in the manual of the alias programm.
+1. Have a look at the manual of the alias programm.
 > `man alias`
 Dädum.
-If you work with the **Git Bash** for Windows there is no `man-command`.
+If you're working with the **Git Bash** for Windows there is no `man-command`.
 Go on with second.

 2. Define the alias.
 > `alias vm_connection="ssh user_vm@ip-address_vm"`